Taking an ECG reading can show whether your heart has a healthy rhythm or not — and this handy health feature is built into the Fitbit Charge 5/6.

 When the Fitbit Charge 5 was introduced with an ECG sensor, it became the first fitness band to pack in sensor technology capable of delivering the kind of heart rate monitoring accuracy that could help detect signs of serious heart health conditions.

-Joining the likes of the Apple Watch, Samsung Galaxy Watch 4, Withings ScanWatch and Fitbit's own Sense, it also meant you didn't have to own a full-fat smartwatch or spend huge amounts of money to access what could be for many, a very desirable feature.
+Joining the likes of the Apple Watch, Samsung Galaxy Watch, Withings ScanWatch 2 and Fitbit’s own Pixel Watch 3, it also meant you didn’t have to own a full-fat smartwatch or spend huge amounts of money to access what could be for many, a very desirable feature.

-If you've got a Fitbit Charge 5 and you're currently getting to grips with how it works and want to know why and how to use the ECG feature, we've broken down the key things you need to know about it, plus, take you through what to do to take that first ECG reading.
+If you’ve got a Fitbit Charge and you’re currently getting to grips with how it works and want to know why and how to use the ECG feature, we’ve broken down the key things you need to know.

 What is ECG and why is it important?